Effective Date: December 21, 2020

 We cannot respond to your request or provide you with personal information if we cannot verify your identity or authority to make the request and confirm the personal information relates to you.
 Making a verifiable consumer request does not require you to create an account with us.
 We will only use personal information provided in a verifiable consumer request to verify the requestor's identity or authority to make the request.

-We endeavor to respond to a verifiable consumer request within 45 days of its receipt.
-If we require more time (up to 90 days), we will inform you of the reason and extension period in writing.
+We endeavor to substantively respond to a verifiable consumer request within forty-five (45) days of its receipt.
+If we require more time (up to another 45 days), we will inform you of the reason and extension period in writing.
 We will deliver our written response by mail or electronically.
 Any disclosures we provide will only cover the 12-month period preceding the verifiable consumer request's receipt.
 The response we provide will also explain the reasons we cannot comply with a request, if applicable.
 For data portability requests, we will select a format to provide your personal information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance.

 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.

 Personal Information Sales Opt-Out and Opt-In Rights

 You have the right to direct us to not sell your personal information at any time if you are 16 years of age or older (the “right to opt-out”).
 We do not sell the personal information of consumers we actually know are less than 16 years of age, unless we receive affirmative authorization (the “right to opt-in”) from either the consumer who is at least 13 but not yet 16 years of age, or the parent or guardian of a consumer less than 13 years of age.
 Consumers who opt-in to personal information sales may opt-out of future sales at any time.